 Breakdown Table

-There are three level of granularity:
+There are three levels of granularity:

-1. Test group level
+Test group level

-2. Product level
+Product level

-3. Variant level
+Variant level

 Users can change the level to look at different data to understand the test result.

-They can also select the column like any dashboard if they don't need some information.
+They can also select the column, like any dashboard, if they don't need some information.

-We also let our user to add costs to their product if it's not on the Shopify backend.
+We also let our user add costs to their product if it's not on the Shopify backend.
 Once we have the product costs, we can calculate the profit.

-Data collecting process & calculation of metrics
+Data collection process & calculation of metrics

-2. Product view based data
+Product view-based data

-1. Add to cart
+Add to cart

-2. Checkout
+Checkout

-3. Order
+Order

 So in this method, one visitor can only contribute to one add to cart, one checkout, and one order, even though they may add to cart several times and order more than one product.